2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Full node P2P

 Server administrators may want to connect their Bitcoin node to a mobile wallet.
-This page exposes information to connect remotely to your full node via the P2P protocol.
-As of writing this book, BTCPay Server lists Blockstream Green and Wasabi wallet as compatible wallets.
-BTCPay Server gives a QR code for connection, scan and apply in the compatible wallet.
+This page provides information on how to connect remotely to your full node via the P2P protocol.
+As of the writing of this course, BTCPay Server lists Blockstream Green and Wasabi wallets as compatible wallets.
+BTCPay Server provides a QR code for connection, which can be scanned and applied in a compatible wallet.

 #### Full node RPC